 Jesus revealed God as love.
 He gave us an example of what it means to welcome God's love and live by it, but he did more than that - and this takes us to the essential foundation of Christian morality.
 Jesus continues to give his disciples a share in his faith in God and in his love.
 We can live a moral life because: 'God has sent the Spirit of his Son into your hearts, crying, "Abba (Father)!"
 (Galatians 4:6).
-In Galatians 5:19-21 Paul has a list of vices.
-It is important to note that he follows this list, not with a list of virtues that we might acquire by our own efforts, but with examples of what he calls 'the fruit of the Spirit': 'The fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control'.
+If we open our hearts to welcome grace, the Spirit will cause these fruits to grow in our lives.
+Rather than our struggling to obey a law etched on stone, we are to open our hearts and minds to the call of the Spirit, and allow Christ to live in us (Galatians 2:20).